 The Larger Context

 All of us live inside a context that has been written, and is being written by, capitalism gone wrong.
 Those of us who know better make no bones about this – human beings have created a political climate that is built on the belief of power-over, competition, and “survival of the fittest.”
 This paradigm is pervasive, and even if one does see right through it, we as individuals are still left to deal with its fallout.
-Without a cultural belief that embraces the right of everyone to the tree of life, which includes making available the resources and opportunities to allow the individual to bring forth his or her best contribution, each one of us is on his/her own.
+Without a cultural belief that embraces the right of everyone to the tree of life, which includes making available the financial resources and opportunities to allow the individual to bring forth his or her best contribution, each one of us is on his/her own.
 Some have family and friends who can from time to time help bridge the gaps, but many do not.
 Even so, without a larger societal support structure that recognizes the grave reality of unemployment and resulting poverty, the suffering of millions will continue.
 These comments are also meant to include the handicapped, the aging, the lesser skilled, and those who suffer from debilitating physical or mental issues.
 Their entry into the “game” is even more severely circumscribed.

 The reality is that for most of us, our voice is limited, and our contributions undervalued.
 Still, we cannot give up or surrender.
 We must believe in our right to be here, and the right and necessity of carrying out our unique agreements.
 We must also believe that there is universal truth in this: without our conscious and fully expressing participation, the evolution of life and of the Tao Itself will be impeded.
 These times call for collective courage, and digging deeper to manifest it.
 And they call for the creation of community that takes its directives from an ideology that fearlessly declares: We are all one; it is unthinkable to leave anyone behind.
-To do so is to breach a mandate of the highest spiritual order.

 Copyright © 2013-Current | Gloria Constantin | All Rights Reserved |